COLOURFUL ISLAND WITH A COLOURFUL HISTORY

-Our holiday starts (2 nights) and finishes (2 nights) in Havana, in the middle of the Vedado district of Havana, overlooking the harbour, seawall and city.
+Our holiday starts and finishes in Havana, in the middle of the Vedado district of Havana, overlooking the harbour, seawall and city.
 A magical setting, and an excellent introduction to Cuba.
 The hotel is likely to be the Hotel Capri or the Hotel Nacional.

-We'll then travel to Santa Clara where we'll be at Hotel La Granjita or Los Caneyes (2 nights)
+We'll then travel to Santa Clara where we'll be at Hotel La Granjita or Los Caneyes.

-On to the modern facilities and city scenes of Hotel Faro Luna or similar (2 nights), at Cienfuegos before returning to Havana for our final 2 nights.
+On to the modern facilities and city scenes of Hotel Faro Luna or similar at Cienfuegos.

 Walks are 2-7 miles (3 - 10km).
 All but one walk have an ascent of less than 1000ft (300m), the exception having an ascent of less than 1500ft (450m).
 Travelling days include sightseeing stops, or short walks.

 Days 1-2: Outward flight & Havana

 Fly to Havana and transfer to the hotel for 2 nights.

 The next morning take walking tour of the historic old centre of Havana, visiting the Plaza de Cathedral, Plaza Vieja and the old city walls.
 After lunch in the city, the afternoon is free to take in the sights.